NORDUnet/opennsa/docs/config.md

 nrmmap   : Path to port/topology NRM description file

 peers    : URLs to NSAs to peer with control-plane wise.
-           Seperate multiple entries with newline.
+           Seperate multiple entries with newline (only peers= on the first line).
            Optional.
 No peers will put OpenNSA into UPA mode.

 policies : What policies are required.
 Currently requiretrace, requireuser,